Role of the Executive Director

-The Director of Human Rights is responsible for the administration of the complaints process and the office of the Commission.
-The Director also acts as Secretary of the Commission.
-The Director of Human Rights is appointed by the Legislative Assembly for a period of four years.
+The Executive Director of Human Rights is responsible for the administration of the complaints process and the office of the Commission.
+The Executive Director also acts as Secretary of the Commission.
+The Executive Director of Human Rights is appointed by the Legislative Assembly for a period of four years.

-The current Director of Human Rights is Deborah McLeod.
+The current Executive Director of Human Rights is Nicole MacNeil.

 Administration of the complaint process

-The Director may dismiss complaints or forward them to the Adjudication Panel for a hearing.
+The Executive Director makes recommendations to the Commission who decide whether to dismiss complaints or forward them to the Adjudication Panel for a hearing.
 For more information about the complaint process, visit Our Process.
-The Director acts as registrar of complaints and ensures that the decisions of the Adjudication Panel are accessible to the public.
+The Executive Director acts as registrar of complaints and ensures that the decisions of the Adjudication Panel are accessible to the public.
 For these decisions, visit Decisions.

 Administration of the Commission office